 Commentators have said that Jesus’ first words as reported by Mark encapsulate his entire message and ministry.
 The Greek word here translated “time” is kairos, meaning the propitious time, as distinct from chronos, clock time.
 His message, then, is timely, in the sense that a harvest is timely, for it is a time of ripeness and fulfillment.
 Or indeed, a time of Nativity.

 But this kairos, this fullness of time, was born of crisis and danger.
 Mark notes that Jesus’ ministry began directly “after John was arrested.”
 The event was notorious enough for Mark to assume that his readers know John the Baptist’s fate: murdered by Herod the Great.
-Called “great” because he was a builder on a grandiose scale, bringing popular adulation upon himself, he murdered his own son.
-Caesar Augustus was himself capable of murdering a widely revered prophet—John had publicly rebuked him.
-Of Herod the Great he quipped, “Better Herod’s pig than his son.”
-Cynicism runs deep in every age among the vain and the powerful.
+John had publicly rebuked him.
+Called “great” because he was a builder on a grandiose scale, Herod had murdered his own son.
+Caesar Augustus knew Herod the Great, and once quipped, “Better Herod’s pig than his son.”
+Cynicism runs deep among those who seek and often gain the world’s adulation in every age.

 Jesus’ call to “repentance” echoes John’s dire warnings, except in this respect: Rather than turning from sins so that they may be remitted, Jesus calls for a turning toward the kingdom of God.
 I remember as a youngster on the playground that when one kid would challenge another, the tough come-back was, “Is that a threat or a promise?”
 Here as elsewhere in the Gospels, Jesus’ message is remembered not as threatening but as promising.
 Still, the contrast between John’s and Jesus’ messages can be polemically over-drawn; a promise and a threat are two sides of one coin.
 Possibly, John’s imprisonment moved Jesus, his disciple, to a more radical vision: now are all things made new.